 About the tour guide: Jeanne Fogle is a Washington, D.C., historian who was born in the Nation's Capital, where her family has lived for more than 150 years.
 She has authored three books on Washington, D.C.s social and architectural history: Two Hundred Years: Stories of the Nation’s Capital, Proximity to Power, Neighbors to the Presidents Near Lafayette Square, and Washington, D.C., a Pictorial Celebration.
 Fogle serves as an adjunct professor of Washington History and Regional Tour Guiding and Tour Managing at NOVA.
 Her great-grandfather George F. W. Strieby was an accomplished fresco artist whose work adorns the U.S. Capitol.

-Tours are limited to three hours in length and begin at 10 AM at the location indicated.
+Tours are limited to two hours in length and begin at 10 AM at the location indicated.
 The cost per tour is $10.
 NCAS members, students, interns, and Hill staffers may obtain free tickets by e-mailing email@example.com.
-You must RSVP in advance.
 If you have any questions, please e-mail firstname.lastname@example.org or call (202) 670-1776.

 Tour 1.
 The President’s Neighborhood - Saturday April 27, 10:00am-Noon.